CHAPTER Saf-C 900 MOTOR CARRIER SAFETY RULES

 (c) A driver-applicant who is self-employed or unemployed shall not be required to have a co-applicant.

-Source. #8404, eff 8-2-05 (from Saf-C 908.03)
+Source. #8404, eff 8-2-05 (from Saf-C 908.03); ss by #10215, eff 10-25-12; ss by #13684, eff 7-17-23

 Saf-C 909.04 Information Required.

-Source. #8404, eff 8-2-05 (from Saf-C 908.04)
+Source. #8404, eff 8-2-05 (from Saf-C 908.04); ss by #10215, eff 10-25-12; ss by #13684, eff 7-17-23

 Saf-C 909.05 Information to Accompany Medical Waiver Application.
-Each driver-applicant shall attach a copy of the results of the medical examination, conducted pursuant to 49 CFR 391.43, to his/her application for a waiver.
+Each driver-applicant shall attach the following to their application for a waiver:

-Source. #8404, eff 8-2-05 (from Saf-C 908.05)
+Source. #8404, eff 8-2-05 (from Saf-C 908.05); ss by #10215, eff 10-25-12; ss by #13684, eff 7-17-23

 Saf-C 909.06 Information to be Provided to the Medical Examiner.
 The driver-applicant or co-applicant shall provide the medical examiner with a description of the job tasks the driver applicant will be required to perform.

-Source. #8404, eff 8-2-05 (from Saf-C 908.06)
+Source. #8404, eff 8-2-05 (from Saf-C 908.06); ss by #10215,e ff 10-25-12; ss by #13684, eff 7-17-23

 Saf-C 909.07 Contents of a Medical Evaluation Summary.

-(a) Each driver-applicant, who is not physically qualified pursuant to 49 CFR 391.41(b), shall obtain a medical evaluation summary, typewritten or in legible form, from a medical examiner, who has expertise with the driver-applicant's specific medical condition
+(a) Each driver-applicant, who is not physically qualified pursuant to 49 CFR 391.41(b), shall obtain a medical evaluation summary, typewritten or in legible form, from a medical examiner, who has expertise with the driver-applicant's specific medical condition.

 (1) Whether the impairment interferes with the driver-applicant's ability to perform normal tasks associated with driving a commercial motor vehicle; and